Robert Wayne Harris: Trial and execution

 Harris was charged with capital murder for the car wash shootings, and prosecutors announced they would seek his execution.
 In September 2000, he was found guilty of capital murder after the jury deliberated for 11 minutes.
 During his sentencing hearing, Harris' lawyers asked for a life sentence, pointing to his psychological issues and his dysfunctional early years.
 Psychologists diagnosed him with depression, antisocial personality disorder, and Tourette's syndrome.
 Prosecutors said Harris knew right from wrong and had good role models for most of his life.

 On September 29, 2000, the jury recommended a death sentence for Harris after about two hours of deliberations.
+Two of victim Rhoda Wheelers children, Charity McFadden and Jeremy Spears, were in the courtroom during the sentencing.
+They expressed a positive view of the sentence.

 While he was on death row, Harris's lawyers claimed he was mentally disabled and thus ineligible for execution.
 However, experts for both the state and the defense agreed Harris was not mentally disabled.

-Harris was executed by lethal injection at the Huntsville Unit on September 12, 2012.
-His last words were "I want to tell ya'll, know that I love you.
+Harris was executed by lethal injection at the Huntsville Unit on September 20, 2012.
+He was injected with a fatal dose of Pentobarbital and was pronounced dead at 6:43 p.m.
+His last words were "I want to tell y'all, know that I love you.
 Billy, I love you, English, Hart and Eloise.
 Dwight, take care of Dwight.
 I'm going home, I'm going home.
 I'll be alright, don't worry.
-I love ya'll.
+I love y'all.
 God bless and the Texas Rangers, Texas Rangers."

 He is buried at Captain Joe Byrd Cemetery.